MechWarrior 5: Mercenaries: DLC6: Solaris Showdown

+DLC7: Shadow of Kerensky

 Reception

-MechWarrior 5: Mercenaries received "mixed or average reviews" according to review aggregator Metacritic.
+At launch, MechWarrior 5: Mercenaries received "mixed or average reviews" according to review aggregator Metacritic.
 Its initial sales on the Epic Games Store generated "hundreds of thousands" of copies sold and the Steam, GOG, and Xbox launch in May 2021 saw the product perform 'above expectations' by selling around 160.000 units with 81% of those units coming from Steam.
 According to the publisher EnadGlobal7, the PlayStation launch in October underperformed financially.
-As per January 2022, Mechwarrior 5: Mercenaries sits at 84% positive reviews on Steam out of 3.663 total reviews.
+As of July 2023, Mechwarrior 5: Mercenaries sat at 83% positive reviews on Steam out of 7294 total reviews, a rating Valve classifies as "very positive".
+As per October 2024, the game sold two million units.